ivee-tech/BlueprintMgmt/README.md

 ## Configuration settings

 The configuration settings are stored in *app.config*.
-For production applcations it is recommended to secure sensitive information like Tenant ID, Application ID and secret, Management Group ID, Subscription ID etc.
+For production applications it is recommended to secure sensitive information like Tenant ID, Application ID and secret, Management Group ID, Subscription ID etc.
-You will need to provide your own values for attibute values in <code>[...]</code>:
+You will need to provide your own values for attribute values in <code>[...]</code>:

 ``` xml
   <appSettings>